jacekturek/RELATIONAL_SIG_DATABASE/README.md

 The database contains collected data and the examples based on the article.
 Rest of the database is confidential and is about private project.

+> ℹ️ Data is statically raw and unprocessed information.

+The cathegory of the data is SEO signals in social media.

 ##
 > ℹ️ The relational model represents how data is stored in Relational Databases.
 ##